apache/cordova-coho/docs/cadence-release-process.md

     cordova plugin add org.apache.cordova.device
     cordova run android

-Tag this new version in npm as the latest
+Tag this new version in npm as the latest:

     npm tag cordova@3.6.0-0.2.8 latest
     npm tag cordova-android@3.6.0 latest

-Repeat the tagging as "latest" for all the npm packages.
+Repeat the tagging as "latest" for all the npm packages (platforms and tools).
 You can check your work by running "npm info cordova-android" and look at the value for 'dist-tags'.

 Note that it is not possible to remove the "rc" tag.
 But it should now point to the same place as "latest".